nbarnabee/outreachy/README.md

 ### The Home Page

 The Home Page contains the tool editing interface and is the heart of the app.
 I felt it important to present as much information to the user as possible, so that it would be clear what the task was and what they were being expected to find.
 In this way I hoped to minimize user confusion and present a more streamlined experience.

-To make the search for information as painfree as possible, I included relevant links to potential data sources; the links vary depending on the nature of the task and the availability of the information (e.g., if the tool in question has a "repository" link available, it will be displayed).
+#### User Workflow

+Upon loading the page, the user is presented with a choice: search for a particular tool or accept a random test.
+(The initial version of the site defaulted to the random test.)
+The "random test" option is very straightforward, while the tool search option allows the user to select a tool, browse a list of missing entries, and select a task.

 ![Toolhunt home page in action](/docs/images/in_use.gif)

+Once a task has been chosen, my priority was to make the search for information as painfree as possible.
+I wrote functions to generate relevant links to potential data sources, depending on the nature of the task and the availability of the information (e.g., if the tool in question has a "repository" link available, it will be displayed).

 Being mindful of the possibility that users might enter improperly formatted information, I wrote functions to generate different input types depending on the type of information requested.
 For example, if the task involves searching for a "tool_type", the function generates a `select` element containing the possible options.
 A request for a `url` generates an input of `type="url"`.
 Using the patterns available from the Toolhub API documentation, it would be possible to implement client-side form validation; that is the number one item on my "to-do" list.